-Procuring materials, labor, and other services is a critical facet of any project, and your PMO’s reliance on Purchasing can’t be overstated.
+Procuring materials, labor, and other services is a critical facet of any project, and your Project Team’s reliance on Purchasing can’t be overstated.
 They’ll help you find what you need, when you need it, and at a competitive price.
 They’re also skilled negotiators who understand current market pressures.
 Use these tips to get the help you need from Purchasing while maintaining a strong long-term working relationship.

 Why you need them: Purchasing is responsible for negotiating buying agreements for services and materials, placing orders with vendors, and matching purchase requests to approved budget items.
 In addition, many organizations have procedures in place that act as checks and balances, ensuring the expertise of the Purchasing team is leveraged during any major expenditure.